SOMA YAAGA

 This ritual of ‘gifting somalata’ as a signal for the commencement of the ‘yaaga’ has been conducted over the centuries, from within the temple of Thiru-Kachamkurissi, and continues to take place whenever a ‘soma yaaga’ is conducted.

-Thus, over the ages, Thiru-Kachamkurissi Maha Vishnu Temple has played a crucial, pivotal and axial role in an ancient ritual that remains essential to Vedic spiritual practices in Kerala – a ritual so powerful and selfless, that the combined chanting of the Vedic metres has actually brought forth the rain.
+Thus, over the ages, Thiru-Kachamkurissi Maha Vishnu Temple has played a crucial, pivotal and axial role in an ancient ritual that remains essential to Vedic spiritual practices in Kerala – a ritual so powerful and selfless that the end of the Yaaga is accompanied by the ‘reassertion of its unselfish nature : Idam na mama – this is not for me’.